arcrozier/final-project/README.md

 * "Selecting" photos does nothing
 * Photos are not shown based on similarity but rather by how far apart they are from each other in the order that they're picked
+* Currently nothing happens when the user finishes selecting photos
 * There are outlines of an undo/redo system but they aren't implemented in any meaningful way